Skip to Main Content

 The best sources for filtered information are specialised Library databases that provide access to evidence based systematic reviews, summaries, recommendations and clinical guidelines, including:

 You can often find clinical guidelines and recommendations freely available on the web from government websites and professional associations.
-A key Australian example is:
+For example, the:

 Unfiltered (primary) information sources